rspencer01/microjson/README.md

 This library reads and parses JSON strings.

-Its intended use case is to read a JSON payload once
+Its intended use case is to read a JSON payload once.

 It does _not_ serialise data.